 Want premium TV series?
 The TV Store lets you buy single episodes or entire seasons of your favourite shows.
 Popular titles include Game of Thrones and The Walking Dead.
 The TV Store is available to all customers.

 What about movies?
-Get 6,000 of the latest blockbusters to watch whenever with the Movie Store.
+Get over 8,000 of the latest blockbusters to watch whenever with the Movie Store.
 That’s every new release title from all Hollywood studios, plus more.
-Titles include big hits like Zootopia and The Revenant, and they are yours to buy or rent for a price.
+Titles include big hits like Bohemian Rhapsody and A Star Is Born, and they are yours to buy or rent for a price.
 You can stream them directly or download them to a mobile device for remote viewing on the go.